facebookarchive/remodel/CONTRIBUTING.md

 ## License

-By contributing to Remodel, you agree that your contributions will be licensed under its BSD license.
+By contributing to Remodel, you agree that your contributions will be licensed under its MIT license.